 III.
-COMBINATION OF FL AND BLOCKCHAIN FOR DECENTRALIZED DATA SHARING
+COMBINATION OF FL AND BLOCKCHAIN FOR DECENTRALIZED DATA-SHARING

-The combination of FL and blockchain presents a robust solution for decentralized data sharing.
+The combination of FL and blockchain presents a robust solution for decentralized data-sharing.
 FL enables secure, local model training across multiple parties without centralizing data, enhancing privacy and reducing network load.
 Blockchain complements this by providing a secure, transparent ledger for recording transactions and maintaining data integrity.
-Together, they create a powerful platform that enhances security, privacy, interoperability, and transparency in data sharing in healthcare [56].
-Our approach uniquely addresses end-to-end data security, from local model training to secure data storage and sharing, promising substantial improvements in the efficiency and trustworthiness of collaborative data sharing.
-A comparative analysis of decentralized data-sharing when combining FL with blockchain technology reveals enhanced security, improved transparency, and efficient collaboration, as illustrated in Table III.
+Together, they create a powerful platform that enhances security, privacy, interoperability, and transparency in datasharing in healthcare [62].
+Our approach uniquely addresses end-to-end data security, from local model training to secure data storage and sharing, promising substantial improvements in the efficiency and trustworthiness of collaborative datasharing.

 Enhanced Security: The combination of blockchain and FL ensures that data is encrypted, hashed, and distributed across a network of nodes, making it difficult for hackers to compromise the system.
-FL can enhance security by allowing
+FL can enhance security by allowing local model training on the user's device without transferring data to a central server.